 If you think you made a perfect machine learning model, the first thing you need to do is to check it again.
 Even if the predictive power of your model is very high, you are just halfway to success.
 The model fits perfectly with observational data?
 Great!
 However, it is necessary to re-validate it at set intervals.
 Modeled relationships may change continuously, so the predictive power of a model can collapse because of that.
 This problem can be easily avoided.
 You need to check the data regularly depending on changes in relationships in the model.
 The predictive power of models is influenced by many factors, and in some situations, data scientists have to rebuild their models.
 It’s a good practice to build a few models and define the distributions of variables.

 4. Watch the difference between correlation and causation

 Even some experienced data scientists make this mistake – they misunderstand the differences between correlation and causation.
-Correlation is when two factors are observed at the same time, but causality is when the first of these factors lead to the second one.
+Correlation is when two factors are observed at the same time, but causation is when the first of these factors leads to the second one.
 This difference is often ignored by data scientists, which leads to huge mistakes.
 Data is often used to explain the correlation between variables.
 But in practice, if two subjects are somehow related to each other, it does not mean they have a causative dependence.
 So, if you are making a decision based on correlation without understanding the cause, be ready to get faulty results.

 5. Formulate clear questions